autowarefoundation/autoware/planning/obstacle_avoidance_planner/README.md

 In the current design, since there are some modelling errors, the constraints are considered to be soft constraints.
 Therefore, we have to make sure that the optimized trajectory is inside the drivable area or not after optimization.

-### Assign trajectory velocity
+### alignVelocity

-Velocity is assigned in the result trajectory by the behavior path.
+Velocity is assigned in the result trajectory from the velocity in the behavior path.
 The shapes of the trajectory and the path are different, therefore the each nearest trajectory point to the path is searched and interpolated linearly.

 ## Algorithms

-In this section, Elastic band (to smooth the path) and Model Predictive Trajectory (to optimize the trajectory) will be explained in detail.
+In this section, Elastic band (to make the path smooth) and Model Predictive Trajectory (to make the trajectory kinematically feasible and collision-free) will be explained in detail.

 ### Elastic band